tum-gis/evoxel/crates/evoxel-transform/README.md

-# evoxel
+# evoxel-transform

-A Rust library for processing 3D voxel grids.
+Supplementary operations for processing 3D voxel grids.

 > [!WARNING]
 > The library is at an early stage of development.